MP Estate Planning UK

 common delays in LPA registration

 By understanding the common delays in LPA registration and taking steps to avoid them, you can ensure a smoother and faster registration process.
-This not only reduces stress but also ensures that your LPA is in place when you need it.
+This not only reduces stress but also ensures that your LPA is in place when you need it — because the one thing you cannot do is predict when you might lose capacity.

 How to Speed Up the LPA Registration